-Our climate change-related reporting is aligned with guidance topics from IPIECA’s Climate Change Reporting Framework that we believe are most useful to our stakeholders and aligns with the recommendations of the Task Force for Climate-related Disclosure (TCFD).
-We are also informed by other frameworks like the Sustainability Accounting Standards Board and the Oil and Gas Climate Initiative (OGCI).
-Chevron joined OGCI in 2018.
+Our climate change-related reporting is aligned with guidance topics from IPIECA’s Climate Change Reporting Framework that we believe are most useful to our stakeholders and is aligned with the recommendations of the Task Force for Climate-related Disclosure (TCFD).
+We are also informed by other frameworks like the Sustainability Accounting Standards Board.

-Since 2013, we have reduced flaring by 26.2 percent.
+From 2013 – 2017, Chevron reduced flaring and associated emissions by 22 percent.
 We have developed internal country-specific plans to minimize gas flaring, and we are a member of the World Bank–led Global Gas Flaring Reduction Partnership.
-Chevron flares natural gas when required for safety and operational purposes and in areas where pipelines or other gas transportation alternatives do not exist.
+Chevron flares natural gas only when required for safety and operational purposes and in areas where pipelines and other alternatives for transporting gas do not exist.

 For an in-depth look at Chevron’s emissions data, refer to our Corporate Responsibility Report.

-Methane from process emissions, vented sources and combustion sources (including flares) accounted for 5.5 percent of Chevron’s total GHG emissions in 2017.
+Methane from process emissions, vented sources and combustion sources (including flares) accounted for about 5 percent of Chevron’s total GHG emissions in 2017.
 Fugitive sources of methane comprised 1.6 percent.**

 It is in Chevron’s business interest to minimize fugitive methane and to maximize the volume of natural gas that we commercialize.
-We design, construct and operate our facilities with an eye toward reducing emissions from our operations, and we use design requirements to minimize fugitive emissions from our new major capital projects.
+We design, construct and operate our facilities to enable us to reduce emissions from our operations, and we use design requirements to minimize fugitive emissions from our new major capital projects.
 We monitor and verify the integrity of our wells and production equipment with regular inspections and safety tests.
-To more efficiently track fugitive emissions, we use infrared cameras in select oil and gas operations around the globe to help pinpoint and remedy leaks.
+To more efficiently track fugitive emissions, we use infrared cameras to help pinpoint and remedy leaks.
 We continue to test and deploy new innovations that will improve detection and reduction of emissions.

 methane guiding principles